oneapi-src/oneDNN/source/programming_model.rst

 them as parameters of the shape inference API.
 After calling the shape inference API, users can get the shape information from the output logical tensor.

-Partition can be compiled to generates hardware ISA level binary code specialized for input and output tensors’ metadata.
+Partition can be compiled to generate hardware ISA level binary code specialized for input and output tensors’ metadata.
 Users must pass as much tensor metadata as possible to get the best performant compiled code.
 When users pass partition shape information, it is implementation-dependent to decide whether to support the compilation.

-User must create an input logical tensor list and an output logical tensor list to pass the additional tensor metadata as parameters to the compilation API.
+Users must create an input logical tensor list and an output logical tensor list to pass the additional tensor metadata as parameters to the compilation API.
 The parameter logical tensors must match the id of the logical tensors of the graph partition captured in the graph construction.

 Users must specify ``strided``, ``any``, or ``opaque`` as the ``layout_type`` for the parameter logical tensors.
 When users specify ``any`` for a logical tensor, the tensor must be an output tensor, and oneDNN Graph implementation decides the best performant layout for the compiled partition.
 If it is ``strided``, it must use the public data layout described by the logical tensor.